prsetiya/Clamav/Webex Connect Flows/v3.0/Sample/Usage of Screen Pop in Flows/README.md

   - Display Settings that will define the loading behaviour of screen pop such as Screen Pop can be loaded inside desktop in the same browser tab, or in the new browser tab.

-The folder includes the following sample flow for Screen Pop :
+This folder includes the following sample flow for Screen Pop :
 ## Task Close Flow with Screen Pop
 - This sample flow will send a screen pop message to the agent desktop on Webex Contact Center once the contact is closed.
 Though screen pop is not limited to task close flow.
 It can be used in any event handling workflow.